Domain Buy Service: A Buyer's Roadmap

 - If there is a 10 percent commission, how do I know Go Daddy has my best interest in mind?

 This service is dedicated to giving you, the buyer, the best buying experience in the industry and is focused on getting you the name you want at the best price possible.
 The 10 percent commission largely covers the expense of the transaction itself apart from the seller's agreed price.
 Our agents receive no incentive based on the final sales price.

-- Why is the seller asking for more than the appraisal received for the domain name?
+- Why is the seller asking for more than seems reasonable?

 Once we strike a deal, here are popular questions about paying for, registering, and controlling the domain name: